656 words

 Why I Chose GitOps#

 GitOps is about control.
-Git becomes your single source of truth.
+Git becomes the one place that tells the truth about your system.

 • Every change goes through a pull request.